 Moving from surviving to thriving as a homeless woman with children can be a challenging journey, but it is possible.
-We offer resources that can provide emergency housing, food, and healthcare services, as well as help with job training, education, and childcare.
-Building a network of support is crucial, and connecting with other families who have faced similar challenges can provide a sense of community and empowerment.
+We offer resources that provide emergency housing, food, and healthcare services, as well as assistance with job training, education, and childcare.
+Building a network of support is crucial, and connecting with other families who have faced similar challenges can foster a sense of community and empowerment.
 It is also important to prioritize self-care and mental health, seeking counseling or therapy if needed.
 Finally, setting achievable goals and creating a plan to achieve them can provide a sense of purpose and motivation.
-With determination, support, and a strong sense of resilience, a homeless woman with children can overcome adversity and move towards a thriving future.
+With determination, support, and resilience, a homeless woman with children can overcome adversity and move toward a thriving future.

 The Rescue Mission, in partnership with Parkview Behavioral Health, offers a mental health-focused program for women and children facing homelessness.